Which Internal Pattern Is Sending Your Hair or Scalp Signals

 Energy crashes, sugar cravings, or irregular eating patterns may connect with the Blood Sugar Pattern.

-Blood sugar fluctuations can influence hormones, inflammation, and hair growth signals.
+Blood sugar fluctuations influences hormones, inflammation, and hair growth signals.

 Detox Burden Pattern